-When most people think of a contract, a formally-typed, professional-looking contract usually comes to mind.
-It turns out, while they may not be used too often nowadays, a handwritten contract can be as valid as one that’s typed.
+When most people think of a contract, a formally typed, the professional contract usually comes to mind.
+Nonetheless, a handwritten contract can be as valid as one that’s typed.

-In this article, you’ll find the basics about contract law and will be able to answer the question: Is a handwritten contract legally-binding?
+In this article, you’ll learn the basics of contract law and find an answer to the question: is a handwritten contract legally binding?

 Advantages of using written contracts

 When compared to an oral contract, there are several reasons to use a written format, either typed or handwritten.

 Here are several benefits of written contracts: